OpenResearchCommunicationSystem/OrcsAnalyzer2026/replit.md

 ## Overview

-This is a sophisticated intelligence analysis and document management system called ORCS (Open-source Research and Citation System).
+This is a sophisticated intelligence analysis and document management system called ORCS (Open Research Communication System).
 The application is designed to help analysts process, tag, and visualize relationships within intelligence documents through an interactive web interface.

 The system uses a full-stack architecture with a React frontend, Express.js backend, and file-based storage system that organizes intelligence data into structured formats including ORCS cards, tags, and relationship mappings.